Assistant Project Manager for a Digital Marketing Agency

 • ensuring that vendors are delivering on time and within the scope.

-The assistant project manager will work with managers to ensure that all clients and deadlines are on the same page.
-This includes making sure that everyone is communicating with each other and getting all the information they need to do their jobs.
+The assistant project manager will work with managers to ensure all clients and deadlines are on the same page.
+This includes ensuring everyone communicates with each other and gets all the information they need to do their jobs.

-The assistant project manager will help define required deliverables in relation to budgets.
+The assistant project manager will help define the required deliverables for budgets.
 This includes:

 • Assessing budget requirements